chef/chef-web-docs/chef_master/source/policyfile.rst

 Policyfile moves this computation to the workstation, where it is done less frequently.

-Role Mutability
+Role and Environment Mutability
 -----------------------------------------------------
-When running Chef without Policyfile roles are global objects.
-Changes to roles are applied immediately to any node that contains that role in its run-list.
-This can make it hard to update roles and in some use cases discourages using roles at all.
+When running Chef without Policyfile roles and environments are global objects.
+Changes to roles and environments are applied immediately to any node that contains that role in its run-list or belong to a particular environment.
+This can make it hard to update roles and environments and in some use cases discourages using them at all.

-Policyfile effectively replaces roles.
+Policyfile effectively replaces roles and environments.
 Policyfile files are versioned automatically and new versions are applied to systems only when promoted.

 Cookbook Mutability
 -----------------------------------------------------